Claims to fame a-plenty

 The greenest city in Europe

 Trees, trees, glorious trees.
 You'll never be able to count the city's 2 million trees or 5,500 plant species, but a day getting up close and personal with nature in the Winter Gardens, Sheffield Botanical Gardens and Peace Gardens gives you a great excuse to try.
-The Winter Gardens alone have over 2,500 plants from around the world and this giant temperate glasshouse is large enough to house 5,000 domestic greenhouses!
+The Winter Garden alone has over 2,500 plants from around the world and this giant temperate glasshouse is large enough to house 5,000 domestic greenhouses!

 History that's brimming with life

 With so many sights and sounds on offer, visitors young and old will be delighted in equal measure.
 Whether you're in the mood to pray, ponder or gain a new perspective, the doors are always open at the magnificent Sheffield Cathedral.
 And when you've feasted on its Norman stone and Tudor monuments, be swept onwards towards the city's many other historical treasures.
-As the world's oldest surviving heavy iron forge, Wortley Top Forge is not to be missed - neither we suspect is a cheeky ride on its charming miniature railway.

 Little explorers can get hands on